mrlt8/docker-wyze-bridge/README.md

 ## Changes in v0.5.3

-- Update to rtsp-cimple-server v17.0.0
+- Update to rtsp-simple-server v17.0.0
 - Set max_num_av_channels to 1.4x the number of cameras (potential fix for `AV_ER_EXCEED_MAX_CHANNEL`)

 ## Changes in v0.5.2